morlfm/cypress_alexa/README.md

 -Order_canceled_by_alexa_spec is not public enabled/available

 ## Run end-to-end tests

+-Need to have:
+.Docker installed
+.Git clone the project

 To execute the end-to-end tests for docker_cypress_alexa, enter the following commands: